tasos-m/DIP-Hough-Harris-Rotation/README.md

 The assignment is a part of the course "Digital Image Processing" in the Department of Electrical & Computer Engineering of the Aristotle University of Thessaloniki.
 The goal of this assignment is to build our own implementations of the Hough transform, Harris Corner Detector and Image Rotation.

-You can find the input image that was used at the experiments [here](https://github.com/tasos-m/DIP-Hough-Harris-Rotation/blob/main/im2.jpg).
+You can find the input image that was used for the experiments [here](https://github.com/tasos-m/DIP-Hough-Harris-Rotation/blob/main/im2.jpg).

 ## Hough transform
-The Hough Transform is concerned with the identification of lines in the image.
+The Hough Transform is concerned about the identification of lines in the image.
 Our own implementation can be found in the _myHoughTransform.m_ and the script that demonstrates the functionality of the algorithm is the _deliverable_1_.m.
 The input image is resized 20%, converted to grayscale and normalized at the range of [0,1].
 We apply a Gaussian smoothing with standard deviation of 4 and a Sobel Edge Detector with threshold 0.02, in order to get the clipped image that becomes input to the Hough Transform algorithm.

 The output image with the lines detected: